red6/dmn-check/README.md

 ### Shadowed rules

-Shadowing can also lead to strange misbehaviours that can be easy to stop but sometimes also very subtle.
+Shadowing can also lead to strange behaviours that can be easy to stop but sometimes also very subtle.
 Have a look at the following example with hit policy `FIRST`:

 | Season (I)    | How many guests (I) | Dish (O)    |
 | ------------- | ------------------- | ----------- |